pkalivas/radiate/docs/source/events.md

     ```json
     {
-        'id': 12,
-        'type': 'epoch_complete',
+        'event_type': 'epoch_complete_event',
-        'index': 0,
+        'index': 0, // Current generation number
-        // This will be a dictionary of metrics collected, see Engine's metrics docs for more info
+        // This will be the current metrics collected, see Engine's metrics docs for more info
         'metrics': ...,
         // This will be the decoded best individual found so far.
 So, if you are
         // evolving a vector of FloatGenes, this will be a list of floats
         'best': [3.9699993,  1.5489225, -1.7164116,  1.0756674, -1.932127 , -2.3247557],
         'score': 0.3327971398830414
-    }
-    ```

-??? note "Step Start Event"

-    This event is triggered at the start of each evolution step.
-It provides the name of the step being executed, allowing you to monitor the progress of specific steps in the evolution process.

-    ```json
-    {
-        'id': 14,
-        'type': 'step_start',
-        'step': 'EvaluateStep'
-    }
-    ```

-??? note "Step Complete Event"

-    This event is triggered at the end of each evolution step.
-It provides the name of the step that was executed, allowing you to log or monitor the completion of specific steps in the evolution process.

-    ```json
-    {
-        'id': 15,
-        'type': 'step_complete',
-        'step': 'EvaluateStep'
     }
     ```